webforj/webforj-documentation/docs/installation/local_install.md

 # Local Installation

-This section of the documentation will cover the steps required only for users who wish to use Webforj for web and/or application development with a local BBj instance on their machine.
-This installation will not allow users to contribute to the Webforj foundation code itself.
+This section of the documentation will cover the steps required only for users who wish to use webforJ for web and/or application development with a local BBj instance on their machine.
+This installation will not allow users to contribute to the webforJ foundation code itself.
 <br/>

 :::info